Smooth rational surfaces of $d=11$ and $\pi=8$ in $\mathbb{P}^5$: Classification

-Note that we have written subscripts on several of the divisor classes in the table above.
-Subscript $1$ means that combining $\chi(\mathscr{O}_S(A))$ with the rationality of $S$ implies that $A$ is an effective divisor contradicting Proposition \ref{lowgenPrp}.
-Subscript $2$ means that the divisor $A$ has to be chosen relative to the ordering $i\geq j$ if and only if $A.E_i\geq A.E_j$.
-Subscript $3$ occurs in three cases and means that $A.E_9=0$.
-Subscript $4$ means that we have made a basechange $\Pic\mathbb{F}_0\longrightarrow\Pic\mathbb{P}^2$ by embedding $\mathbb{F}_0$ as the smooth quadric surface in $\mathbb{P}^3$ by a use of the Segre embedding.
-Subscript $5$ means that Lemma \ref{effLem} implies that $B$ is an effective divisor, since $\chi(\mathscr{O}_S(B))=0$ and $H.A>2p_a(A)-2$.
-Then it follows from $H.B>2p_a(B)-2$ and $A^2>2p_a(A)-2$ that $h^1(\mathscr{O}_S(H))=1$ is false.\\ \\ Now we illustrate how one may use the table above to obtain a contradiction for every divisor class without subscript $1$ or $5$.
+Now we illustrate how one may use the table above to obtain a contradiction for every divisor class without subscript $1$ or $4$.
 For instance, if $H$ is of type $[24;8^5,7^5]$ then $A$ is of type $[8;3^5,2^5]$ and $B$ is of type $[16;5^{10}]$.
 Since $\chi(\mathscr{O}_S(A))=0$ and $H.B>2p_a(B)-2$, Lemma \ref{effLem} yields that $A$ is effective whenever $H$ is special.
 But this contradicts Proposition \ref{lowgenPrp} since $p_a(A)=2$ and $H.A\leq 2p_a(A)$.
 This in turn contradicts the very ampleness of $H$.\\ \\ Taking into account Theorem \ref{constEx1} and the lifting examples, namely Proposition \ref{liftEx1} and Proposition \ref{liftEx2}, this concludes the proof. \end{proof}

 10pt \textbf{Acknowledgements.} Many of the results in this article were obtained during my master's thesis at the University of Oslo.
 I would like to thank my thesis supervisor Kristian Ranestad for interesting discussions and for continuous encouragement both during and after my studies.